 80% of Pinterest users are accessing the site on mobile.
 Make sure that the text you use in your overlay is clear and easy to read on a small screen.
 Limit your use of script fonts.

 And make sure that you have good contrast between your text color and background color.
 That makes the words more legible (and people are more likely to click on pins they can read).
 I use this free tool to check the contrast ratio for my pins.
 I shoot for a minimum contrast ratio of 3:1 for my text overlay.

 Develop pin templates that reinforce your branding

 Create a set of Pinterest graphic templates that use your colors, fonts, and other brand elements.
+They will help you reinforce your branding.
 You’ll build brand awareness as well as develop a consistent image on Pinterest.
 And as a bonus, using graphic templates makes pin creation fast and easy.